-As a result, work on comprehensive stocktaking is a mid-term agenda, to be pursued in parallel with implementation of the Science Technology Innovation-related decisions contained in the Addis Ababa Action Agenda and the 2030 agenda for sustainable development.
+As a result, work on comprehensive stocktaking is a mid-term agenda, to be pursued in parallel with implementation of the Science Technology Innovation-related decisions contained in the Addis Ababa Action Agenda. .
 Building on the findings from the initial mapping exercise in this paper, special effort will be need to a joint undertaking toward coordinated approach to capacity building programme, in response to calls from member states.